-Vegetation management along AltaLink rights-of-way ensures the safety of employees, the public and reduces the risk of outages and fires.
-AltaLink has a long-term vegetation management plan for the area on and adjacent to the right-of-way.
+To ensure the safe operation and maintenance of our transmission facilities, AltaLink has a long-term vegetation management plan for the areas on and adjacent to our rights-of-way.
 Essentially, the plan outlines the types of vegetation that are suitable for the safe operation and maintenance of our transmission facilities.
-Vegetation control methods used are influenced by environmental, location, seasonal, cost and landowner considerations and comply with environmental legislation.
+Vegetation control methods used are influenced by environmental, location, seasonal, cost and landowner considerations, and comply with environmental legislation.

 - International Society of Arboriculture (ISA)